PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 sequential QLinear group audit already established zero production rewrites and zero SWAP, so no duplicate model conversion was run.

+### Mean/MaxPool/Concat/Conv transactional correction

+All nine characterized defects are corrected.
+The Mean axes tensor must now be an unquantized, non-variable INT32 tensor backed by an INT32 buffer, absent from graph inputs/outputs, and consumed only by the matched Mean.
+Every source, intermediate, removed-adapter output, post-adapter output, and planned Concat input is resolved with rank-four shape and effective signature before mutation.
+The pool substitution, Mean axes/shape/signature, Concat shape/signature, per-axis QDIM update, aliases, and removal indices are calculated as one local plan.
+Only a complete plan commits setters, constant data, options, tensor metadata, aliases, and operator removals.
+Pruning runs only after a non-zero rewrite, making rejection a complete metadata-preserving no-op.

+The former nine strict xfails and three additional axes dtype/buffer/ quantization guards now pass.
+The owner also stops building its previously unused whole-graph producer map, reducing one full scan per fixed-point round and lowering the central lowerer's pre-existing Ruff findings from eight to seven.
+Valid candidate order, statistics, multiple-post and multiple-chain behavior, ordered production boundaries, and TensorFlow isolation are unchanged.

 ### Dependency metadata

 `uv.lock` now reports the repository version as 2.6.4, matching the current